Blabby/GoT-dimension-reduction/README.md

 The scatter plot shows us that characters with similar popularity have similar data values.
 The data is clearly a good indicator of the popularity of a character.
 ### Character Houses
 ![alt tag](https://github.com/ludobouan/GoT-dimension-reduction/blob/master/images/house.png)
 With the available data it is hard to infer a characters House.
 The character data in this dataset is not a good indicator of the House.
+(Full legend in the Notebook)

 ## Usage
 Download the files and run the Jupyter Notebooks